Badminton For Beginners: Starting Your Shuttlecock Journey

 Forehand Grip

 The forehand grip is the most commonly used grip in badminton as it allows for greater power and control while hitting shots on the forehand side.
-To execute the forehand grip, hold the racket with your non-dominant hand and align the V-shape between your thumb and index finger in a diagonal direction across the strings.
-Wrap your fingers around the handle and ensure a firm but relaxed grip.
+To execute the forehand grip, hold the racket with your non-dominant hand and align the V-shape between your thumb and index finger in a diagonal direction across the strings. your fingers around the handle and ensure a firm but grip.
 Practice the forehand grip to develop consistency and power in your shots.

 Backhand Grip